 (Prerequisite: ARCH 120 or concurrent enrollment.
 Advisory: ARCH 110 or 130.)
 Students learn the skills needed to produce 3D computer models and to extract 2D construction drawings from them (plans, sections and elevations).
 These skills reinforce the hand-drawing conventions taught in ARCH 120.
 Students acquire the tools for project development and construction drawing necessary in internships and practice.
 Emphasizes the effective communication and logical organization that facilitates drawing, the revision process and collaboration.
-The class is taught using industry standard software; basic concepts and skills apply to most CAD applications.
+The class is taught using industry-standard software, currently Autodesk's Revit.
+Basic concepts and skills apply to similar modeling software.
 (CSU/UC)